Uncategorized

 I am beginning to think this short, sweet, song (I learned so long ago) is a divine message sent to remind me, even on my hardest days, God/The Universe still sees me and is listening.
 I know the Universe responds to my energy and my vibrations and this song is sent to remind me to shine; by being kind and treat others as I want to be treated.
 I believe this song reminds me to listen closely to those around me.

 There is a sign on my wall that says.
-“Attitudes are contagious, is your’s worth sharing?”
+“Attitudes are contagious, is yours worth sharing?”
 I believe this to be true.
-Lifting others around you will help raise your own spirits as well, that’s just the way it works!
-This week has been a little rough for me and wouldn’t you know it, this song came to mind just tonight.
-Spirit is reminding me to be the best me I can be!
+Lifting others around you will help raise your own spirits as well, that’s just the way it works.
+The opposite is true as well.
+Going around spreading shit instead of sunshine comes back around too.

 As you go about your week, I encourage you to do your best and let your light shine for yourself and others too.
-Even if you do not feel like shining brightly, remember, even the humble act of listening can be a wonderful way to spark the light in the eyes of your family, friends or community.
+Even if you do not feel like shining brightly, remember, even the humble act of listening can be a wonderful way to spark the light in the eyes of yourself and others.
+Sometimes all it takes to keep the pilot light lit is to sincerely show up and say.
+“I hear you.
+You matter.”

-Go light up the world in the way only you can do!
-Shine your uniqueness as you go through the adventure of life.
-Shine so bright that your light changes the world as only you can!
-I’d love to see how you shine!
-I believe in you!
-Let’s do this.
+Give yourself permission to light up the world in the way only you can.
+Shine your uniqueness as you go through the adventure that is life.

 This little light of mine.
 I’m going to let it shine.